sonicaddiction/spectralFilter/README.md

 # spectralFilter
 This is a script for Monome Norns Shield.
-In its current state it is a simple array of 16 bandpass filters in parallel.
+In its current state it is a simple array of 16 filters (1 lp, 14 bp, 1 hp) in parallel.
 My intention is to use it with a 16n faderbank to control all the filter amplitudes (a0-a15) but you can also use the Norns encoders to select specific bands to edit.

 For ease of use there is also a randomization button.